 1. Prevent it from Happening

 You can avoid wearing headphones for an extended period to prevent this.
-To enjoy the headphone experience and more without the need for an actual headphone, you could go for a Bluetooth beanie.
+To enjoy the headphone experience and more without the need for an actual headphones, you could go for a Bluetooth beanie.

 2. Reduce the risks